Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Preliminaries

-It is easy to see that the proximal matrix $D_0$ is indefinite when $\tau\in(0.75,1)$ given $r=\beta\rho(A^TA)$, which implies that $\|\cdot\|_{D_0}$ is not necessarily a norm; the subproblem \eqref{ILAM-X} is also properly linearized as \eqref{L-A-S}.
-With this regard, we call the scheme \eqref{IALM} \emph{indefinite linearized augmented Lagrangian method} (abbreviated as IDL-ALM).
-In view of the positive definite matrix $D$ defined in \eqref{L}, $D_0$ can also be denoted by
+On the one hand, compared with $D$ defined in \eqref{L}, it is easy to see that the new proximal matrix $D_0$ can be indefinite when $\tau\in(0.75,1)$, which means that $\|\cdot\|_{D_0}$ is not necessarily a norm.
+On the other hand, the subproblem \eqref{ILAM-X} can be linearized in the form of \eqref{L-A-S}.
+With this regard, we call \eqref{IALM} the \textbf{indefinite linearized ALM} (abbreviated as IDL-ALM for short).